nvim-tree/nvim-web-devicons/CONTRIBUTING.md

 Please reference any issues in the description e.g. "resolves #1234".

-Please check "allow edits by maintainers" to allow nvim-web-devicnso developers to make small changes such as documentation tweaks.
+Please check "allow edits by maintainers" to allow nvim-web-devicons maintainers to make small changes such as documentation tweaks.

 ## Documentation